cjuliani/UNet-multiclass/README.md

 # UNet for multiclass semantic segmentation
 ![Tensorflow](https://img.shields.io/badge/Implemented%20in-Tensorflow-green.svg) <br>

+This repository provides the source code of U-Net for 2-class segmentation of topographic features.
+Baselines are described in Deep learning of terrain morphology and pattern discovery via network-based representational similarity analysis for deep-sea mineral exploration, by Juliani, C. and Juliani, E. The implementation is based on Python and Tensorflow.
+More details about this work can be found in the original paper, which is available at https://www.sciencedirect.com/science/article/pii/S0169136820311215

-The demo was developed for segmenting topographic features.
-Input data are *256x256* pixels patch-based samples of elevation data and RGB terrain attributes transformed by principal component analysis.
-Annotations correspond to mounds (class-2) and mound summits (class-1).
-The project includes a sample generator with built-in random augmentation (position and colors) and batching systems, prediction and testing modules, and a data processing pipeline.
+Input data are squared images corresponding to patch samples of elevation data.
+Data were transformed into RGB terrain attributes using PCA method.
+Annotations correspond to convex-shaped topography (class-2) and their cone-shape summits (class-1).
+The project includes a sample generator with built-in random augmentation (position and colors), a batching system, prediction and testing modules, as well as a data processing pipeline.

+If you found this implementation useful, please consider citing us: Juliani, C., Juliani, E. (2020).
+Deep learning of terrain morphology and pattern discovery via network-based representational similarity analysis for deep-sea mineral exploration.
+Ore Geology Reviews, 129.

+Feel free to contact us if you discover any bugs in the code or if you have any questions.

 ## Notes
 - Images and annotations have specific names, e.g. annotations_1_34, indicating the annotation #34 of class 1.
 The symbol underscore is required.